beaumontjonathan/simple-s3-explorer/README.md

 After pulling the repo, run the following commands to install dependencies, build, then start the app.

+Ports `4000` & `5000` are used, so make sure no processes on your machine are using them already.

 ```sh
 $ pnpm install
 $ pnpm build
 $ pnpm start
 ```

+The app should now be accessible on http://localhost:5000.

 #### Running with a different AWS Profile